slavonic/Shafarik/README.md

 ## History

-The initial design of this font was based on several freeware fonts available on the Internet, but all original designs have undergone significant development by Aleksandr Andreev and Nikita Simmons as part of the
-[Slavonic Computing Initiative](https://sci.ponomar.net/fonts.html).
+The font is based on CyrillicaShafarik by SynthesisSoft, 1994, subsequently redesigned by Nikita Simmons and edited by Aleksandr Andreev and Nikita Simmons as part of the [Slavonic Computing Initiative](https://sci.ponomar.net/fonts.html).

 ## License